magace/Domstocks/README.md

 ## **📌 Final Notes & Bugs**

 THIS IS FOR D2LOD NOT D2R!!!

-Unidentified Jewels were returing wrong pickit line on d2r have not tested with d2lod.

 Since I will be adding webedit in the future I decided to add Authentication to the app.
 Please reach out to me if you want to use this.
 Regards.